ArcadeHustle/MiSTer_DrSeussReader/README.md

 /media/fat/MiSTer_DrSeussReader-main# ./install.sh
 ```

+## Use
+Use the MiSTer OSD to navigate to Scripts, then choose "DrSeussBeta", select a book, and press enter.
+Press 7 to exit.

+## Description
 By now we've all seen the news:<br>
 **6 Dr. Seuss books won’t be published for racist images**<br>
 https://apnews.com/article/dr-seuss-books-racist-images-d8ed18335c03319d72f443594c174513<br>